jesseharold/learning-python-django/README.md

 url tag takes an argument that is the name of the url pattern, and outputs a link to that. for example, {% url 'index' %} {% url 'item_detail' item.id %}

 this is useful in case we change the url patterns in the future

+## STATIC FILES

+css, js, and images.

+configure Django so it knows where static files are in settings.

+to get a link to static files in yr templates, you have to load staticfiles, which is built in to Django. see base.html for deets.